alshedivat/al-folio/_pages/publications.md

 Conferences: A+: top 4%, A: top 14%

-First authors with * are the students in our lab.
+Authors with * are the students in our lab.

 <div class="publications">